Intergalactic star

 An intergalactic star, also known as an intracluster star or a rogue star, is a star not gravitationally bound to any galaxy.
 Although a source of much discussion in the scientific community during the late 1990s, intergalactic stars are now generally thought to have originated in galaxies, like other stars, before being expelled as the result of either galaxies colliding or of a multiple-star system traveling too close to a supermassive black hole, which are found at the center of many galaxies.

 Collectively, intergalactic stars are referred to as the intracluster stellar population, or IC population for short, in the scientific literature.

 Discovery

 The hypothesis that stars exist only in galaxies was disproven in January 1997 with the discovery of intergalactic stars.
 The first to be discovered were in the Virgo Cluster of galaxies, where some one trillion are now surmised to exist.
+Since then, ΛCDM simulations have been undertaken to further predict and expand knowledge of the origins of intergalactic star-forming regions.

 Formation

 Collisions between galaxies are commonly thought to be a source of intergalactic stars.